jayko0616/jayko0616/README.md

 </p>
 <h2 align="center">Welcome to my Github!
 My name is Jaehwi Ko 🇰🇷👋</h2>
 <p align="center">
-I'm currently a graduate student pursuing my Master's degree in Computer Science and Engineering at Korea University 🎓.
+I'm currently a graduate student pursuing my Master's degree in Computer Science and Engineering at Korea University 🎓
 <br><br>
-I'm deeply interested in various areas of cybersecurity, including malware analysis, deep learning, and their intersections.
+I'm deeply interested in various areas of cybersecurity, including malware analysis, deep learning, and their intersections
 <br><br>
-As I have just begun my research in this field, I'm eager to explore, learn, and contribute significantly to advancing cybersecurity and AI-driven security solutions.
+As I have just begun my research in this field, I'm eager to explore, learn, and contribute significantly to advancing cybersecurity and AI-driven security solutions
 </p>

 <p align="center">